trambelus/UserSim/README.md

 ### What libraries does it use?

 It uses [markovify](https://github.com/jsvine/markovify), like SubredditSimulator, as well as [NLTK](http://www.nltk.org/) for more coherent responses.
+Also [PRAW.](https://praw.readthedocs.org/en/v3.1.0/) All the other libraries it uses should be preinstalled with Python.

 Like SubredditSimulator, it avoids making comments that are complete and direct quotes of the user.
 Each comment it makes will be stitched together from at least two of the source user's comments.